shiva/blog-posts/post/2012-09-26-git-logs-and-files-in-a-commit.md

 ---
-title: 'Git: beautiful git logs and listing files in a commit'
+title: 'Beautiful git logs and listing files in a commit'
 tags:
   - alias
   - files in a commit